 2. Ketogenic Diet

 A ketogenic diet that is rich in fats and low in carbohydrates might be suggested by the doctor.
-Such diets should only be given under the supervision of nutrition specialist and not to be tried on your own.
+Such diets should only be given under the supervision of a nutrition specialist and not to be tried on your own.
 A ketogenic formula will have to be given to the baby along with regular breastfeeding.
 The doctor might even admit the baby to the hospital to start the treatment.

 If lesions show up on the brain scans of the baby, surgery may be performed.
 Commonly a procedure called a corpus callosotomy, also called a split-brain surgery is performed that will reduce the intensity of the seizures.